coastalgit/flight-plan/framework/FLIGHT-PLAN-INIT.md

 ⚠️  These questions from your PRD will become project blockers if unresolved:

-[IF PRD Section 8 has questions, list them:]
+[IF PRD Section 8 has questions, format with blank lines between each:]

 • question-1: [Question text from PRD] (Priority: High/Medium/Low)
   → Will block: [project-name]

 • question-2: [Question text from PRD] (Priority: High/Medium/Low)
+  → Will block: [project-name]

+• question-3: [Question text from PRD] (Priority: High/Medium/Low)
   → Will block: [project-name]

 [IF PRD Section 8 is empty or missing:]